QWERTZexe/QWERTZ-Core/README.md

 ### General Commands

 - `/core` - Displays information about QWERTZ Core
+- `/reloadcore` - Reload QWERTZ Core
 - `/config <key> <value>` - Edit configuration values
+- `/setspawn` - Set spawn to your current position
+- `/setevent <event>` - Set the event to the specified event
+- `/setserver <server>` - Set the server to the specified server
+- `/settheme <theme>` - Set the theme to the specified theme
 - `/hide <host|staff|all|off>` - Hide other players based on their rank
 - `/spawn` - Teleport to spawn location
 - `/discord` - Displays the discord invite set in the config